 The Maze Runner was a good conceptual mystery that left you wondering what was going on, even if it faltered when it came to the weakly contrived end explanation.
 The disappointment of The Scorch Trials is that it features the same characters and production crew as before but it is a completely different film.
-There is no conceptual puzzle with the characters try to work out what kind of world they are in this time, all we have is just a chase movie with them being pursued from one location to the next.
+This time there is no conceptual puzzle with the characters try to work out what kind of world they are in all we have is just a chase movie with them being pursued from one location to the next.
 Even then, The Scorch Trials gives the impression that the filmmakers didnt have a clue what type of film they wanted it to be and so just kept pillaging other films that had come before.
 The first few scenes with the kids in the WCKD labs are probably the most interesting because there is a very minor sense of them also being in a labyrinth and trying to puzzle out the nature of the world.
 However, this is quickly resolved where it feels like all that the film has done is pillaged the essence of Michael Bays The Island (2005).

 This is quickly abandoned and the film heads out into the desert where it seems to wander around in a big circle trying to figure out what it is doing.
 The group pass through ruins, encounter zombies, are drugged by a warlord, encounter two different factions of rebels and that is about it.
 Your average 1980s B-budget Italian copy of Mad Max 2 (1981) would have managed to get through this in a third of the running time whereas the feeling here is that Wes Ball drags each of these scenes out into a massive series of set-pieces because the film has absolutely nothing else happening.

 This was followed by the third film in the series The Death Cure (2018).